-We’ve reduced the number of complaints received over each of the last five quarters.
-This shows our intention to improve the level of service and our appetite to continuously resolve issues.
+We’ve reduced the number of complaints received over each of the last six quarters.
+This demonstrates our work to improve the level of service we offer and to continuously address root causes.
 You can see what we’re doing about the most common reasons for customers’ complaints below, on this page.

-Complaints that reach 56 days, has fallen slightly by 0.6%.
-This means that around 10% of customers’ complaints reached 8 weeks.
+Complaints that reach 56 days have fallen slightly by 0.67%.
+This means that around 11% of customers’ complaints reached 8 weeks.

 We have a clear process for handling complaints.
 The first step is to contact us and let us know you’re dissatisfied.
-It’s important that you let us know about what’s making you unhappy so we have a chance to fix it for you.
+It’s important that you let us know about what’s gone wrong so we have a chance to fix it for you.

-We focus on getting bills and letters right for our customers.
+We focus on getting bills and letters right for our customers and have updated a number of our letters to make them easier to understand.

 We offer a wide range of payment options, including Direct Debit and prepayment so that customers can pay in whatever way is easiest for them.
 Advisors are trained to be able to offer customers advice and support where they are struggling to pay.
 If anyone is having difficulty making payments, we advise them to get in touch as soon as possible so that we can help.

-The E.ON Energy Fund can help vulnerable people with assistance in payment of energy bill arrears as well as the purchasing and replacement of white goods or gas boilers.
-You can also apply for a number of online courses to support you in managing your finances, stay out of debt, earn a qualification and if needed getting back into work.
-Applicants do not have to be supplied by E.ON to apply, but they do have to be eligible to apply.
+The E.ON Energy Fund can help vulnerable people by providing assistance in payment of energy bill arrears as well as the purchasing and replacement of white goods or gas boilers.
+You can also apply for a number of online courses to support you in managing your finances, staying out of debt, earn a qualification and if needed getting back into work.
+Applicants do not have to be supplied by E.ON, but they do have to meet eligibility criteria to apply.

-You can apply either online at www.eonenergy.com/energyfund or by calling 03303 80 10 90 where you can request an application form or apply directly over the phone.
+You can apply either online at www.eonenergy.com/energyfund or by calling 03303 80 10 90, where you can request that we send you a form by post or apply directly over the phone.

 If you or a member of your household receive income based benefits, you may be eligible if you receive or match one of the following: